Robert Letzler

 Note: The opinions expressed in this post are the author’s own and do not necessarily reflect the views of his employer, management, colleagues or any organization he has been affiliated with.

-Acknowledgements: I am in position to write this because of all of the people who have helped me advance in interactive graphics work, including Priyaanka Arora, Liam Connors and Greg Wilson who have provided feedback on my contributions to the Plotly documentation and blog.
-Thanks to Sima Raha who applied Plotly creatively to document ways to make new graph types/ Ryan Han has helped me on my journey for years and offered thoughtful input on the stoplight color section.
+Acknowledgements: I am indebted to the people who have helped me advance in interactive graphics work, including Priyaanka Arora, Liam Connors and Greg Wilson who have provided feedback on my contributions to the Plotly documentation and blog.
+Ken Letzler provided valuable comments on drafts.
+Sima Raha applied Plotly creatively to help document ways to e.g. wrap long bars and make diverging bar charts.
+Ryan Han has helped me on my journey for years and offered thoughtful input on the stoplight color section.
 I am grateful for the conversations and collaborations I have had with Ellen Arnold, Bri Bovbjerg, Abby Brown, Jackson Gode, Chris Gresh, Sharon Jan, David Jones, Matt Levie, Gabe Nelson, Philip Menchaca, Marc Molino, Colby Porter, Sam Portnow, Rose Recht, Ethiene Salgado-Rodriguez, Spencer Schultz, Sam Sloate, Dylan Stagner, Jay Wang, and Les Wilkins.